BSBO

 Banding operations are conducted once each ten day period during June through early August.
 This time frame reduces the confusion with major migration periods, reduces trap biases from net familiarity, and reduces capture interference on breeding success.
 These long-term projects allow BSBO to investigate habitat changes or succession and their effects on birds, avian community changes, abundance, diversity, and species richness over time in a variety of areas of Ohio.

-For more information about Monitoring Avian Productivity and Survivorship (MAPS) click HERE for a report in PDF format from the Institute for Bird Populations.
+For more information about MAPS visit the Institute for Bird Populations.

 All rights reserved